What is a Remote Sensing Scientist or Technologist?

 - Geospatial Image Analyst

 In 2016, there was an estimated number of 23,500 jobs in the United States for Remote Sensing Scientist or Technologist.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Remote Sensing Scientist or Technologist by 2026.
-There will be an estimated 2,000 positions for Remote Sensing Scientist or Technologist per year.
+The BLS estimates 2,000 yearly job openings in this field.

 The states with the most job growth for Remote Sensing Scientist or Technologist are Nevada, Nebraska, and New Mexico.
 Watch out if you plan on working in Wyoming, West Virginia, or Tennessee.
 These states have the worst job growth for this type of profession.